ChrisCarleton/BottomTime-Core/docs/Sites.md

 {
-	"siteId": "String: A unique ID identifying the dive site in the database.", "owner": "String: Username of the user who created the dive site record.", "name": "REQUIRED String: The name of the site.
+	"siteId": "String: A unique ID identifying the dive site in the database.", "owner": "String: Username of the user who created the dive site record.", "score": "Number: Returned when performing searches.
+Indicates how well the document scored as a result candidate."
+	"name": "REQUIRED String: The name of the site.
 (Max 200 characters.)", "location": "String: The location, town, city, etc. where the dive site is located.
 (Max 100 characters.)", "country": "String: The name of the country in which the dive site is located.
 (Max 100 characters.)",